We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 We will begin by focusing on the process of animal domestication in different cultures from an evolutionary and historical perspective.
 Through the formal study of animal ethics, students will become familiar with different philosophical positions on the use of animals.
 Physiology and neuroscience will be used to investigate the physical and mental lives of animals, while simultaneously exploring domestic animal behavior.
 Students will explore the biological basis and psychological aspects of the human-animal bond.
 They will study the science of animal welfare and complete a final project in which they will apply their scientific and ethical knowledge to a controversial and contemporary animal welfare question.
 Students will finish the quarter with a multiple-day trip to the University of British Columbia, where they will visit with faculty and students doing active research in animal welfare science.

 Students will be expected to read primary literature in such diverse fields as animal science, ethology, neurobiology, sociobiology, anthropology, and philosophy.
 Student success in this program will depend on commitment to in-depth understanding of complex topics and an ability to combine empirical knowledge and philosophical reflection.

-biology, neuroscience, anthropology, animal welfare, and veterinary medicine.
+This offering will prepare you for careers and advanced study in: biology, neuroscience, anthropology, animal welfare, and veterinary medicine.

 $200 for a multi-day trip to Animal Welfare Research Center at the University of British Columbia.